-This is a data reduction technique that involves selecting a subset of relevant features for building a model, without changing the dimension of the features.
-Feature selection reduces model training time, simplifies a model, and improves generalization while reducing the chances of overfitting.
-Besides, it improves classification accuracy.
-Feature subset selection requires a search strategy and direction to select features subset, an objective function to evaluate the selected features, a termination condition, and an evaluation of result.
-There are three main feature selection approaches: (a) the filters which extract features from data without involving any learning algorithm. (b) the wrappers that use a learning algorithm to determine useful features. (c) the embedded techniques that combine the two mentioned approaches and the classifier establishing [37].
+This is a data reduction technique that involves selecting a subset of relevant features for building a model, without changing the dimensions of the features.
+Feature selection simplifies a model and improves classification accuracy and generalization while reducing overfitting chances and model training time.
+Feature subset selection requires a search strategy and direction to select features subset, an objective function to evaluate the selected features, a termination condition, and an evaluation of the result.
+There are three main feature selection approaches: (a) the filters which extract features from data without involving any learning algorithm. (b) the wrappers that use a learning algorithm to determine useful features. (c) the embedded techniques that combine the two mentioned approaches and a classifier [37].
 In this work, the wrapper method is used.

-3.2.2 Normalization
+2. Normalization

-This is a data transformation technique that is used to transform wide range numeric values in a dataset to a common scale, without distorting differences in the range of the values.
+This is a data transformation technique that is used to transform wide-range numeric values in a dataset to a common scale without distorting differences in the range of the values.
 Normalizing data attempts to give all attributes an equal weight.
-Normalization helps speed up the model training stage and is particularly useful for classification algorithms involving neural networks or distance measurements such as nearest-neighbor classification and clustering [8].
-There are many normalization methods, some of the most used methods are minmax normalization, z-score normalization, and decimal scaling [38].
-In this work, Min-max normalization is used, its general formula is as follow:
+Normalization helps speed up the model training stage and is particularly useful for classification algorithms involving neural networks or distance measurements such as nearest-neighbor classification and clustering algorithms [8].
+There are many normalization methods, some of the most used methods are min-max normalization, z-score normalization, and decimal scaling [38].
+In this work, Min-max normalization is used, its general formula is as follows:

-$$x{new} = \frac{x - min(x)}{max(x) - min(x)}$$ (3.1)
+$$x{new} = \frac{x - \min(x)}{\max(x) - \min(x)} \tag{1}$$

-3.3 Selected Machine Learning Algorithms
+3.3.
+Selected ML Algorithms